 In connection with any requirement under existing law to disclose the identity of a client, a professional lobbyist who is a natural person and who is employed or retained by a lobbying firm or any other firm or entity may disclose the name of the lobbying firm or other person or entity by means of which, or under the name of which, a professional lobbyist does business, but to satisfy such disclosure requirement the lobbyist is also required to disclose the name of the client who employs or retains the professional services of the lobbyist, or a lobbying firm or any other person or entity that employs or retains the lobbyist, to undertake lobbying on its behalf.

-Section 4 requires the secretary to convene a working group to consider upgrades to the electronic filing system used by lobbyists to file their disclosure reports.
-This section specifies the mission of the working group and requirements affecting its organization and membership.
+The act also requires the secretary to convene a working group to consider upgrades to the electronic filing system used by lobbyists to file their disclosure reports.
+The act specifies the mission of the working group and requirements affecting its organization and membership.
 The working group is required to report its conclusions to the general assembly.

-For the 2019-20 state fiscal year, section 5 appropriates $38,160 to the department of state from the department of state cash fund for use by the information technology division.
+For the 2019-20 state fiscal year, the act appropriates $38,160 to the department of state from the department of state cash fund for use by the information technology division.